MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/cfs-summary-tiles.md

 ## View summary tiles on the mobile app

 Summary tiles and device readings are viewable on the Dynamics 365 Field Service mobile app when connected to the internet.
-For more information, see [Work with IoT data on the mobile app](mobile/iot-mobile.md#view-summary-tiles-and-device-readings).
+Find more information in [Work with IoT data on the mobile app](mobile/iot-mobile.md#view-summary-tiles-and-device-readings).

 ## Configuration considerations

-- The device summary is only displayed on customer assets if there is one related device, even though multiple devices can be related to one customer asset.
+The device summary is only displayed on customer assets if there is one related device, even though multiple devices can be related to one customer asset.

 ## Additional notes

-- Summary tile calculations respect security roles and will change based on the number of alerts, work orders, and so on, that the signed-in user has access to.
+Summary tile calculations respect security roles and will change based on the number of alerts, work orders, and so on that the signed-in user has access to.

 [!INCLUDE[footer-include](../includes/footer-banner.md)]